What is Foster Care?

 24 Hour Support

 Veritas House provides each Foster Carer with on-call telephone support 24 hours a day, seven days a week.
 This service is used for duty of care issues or at times of critical incidents or stressful situations.
 A support person will be available to speak with you and guide you through any issues that you may be having during or after normal business hours.

 Education and Training Opportunities

 Veritas House is committed to providing our Foster Carers with ongoing learning and development opportunities.
 Education and training can help Foster Carers understand what is going on for a child or young person in care and give ideas about strategies and solutions to improve their situation.
 At your Annual Foster Carer Review, Veritas will update your Foster Carer Development Plan to record any training you have attended and to note any additional education or skills you may need or want, taking into consideration the age and needs of the children and young people in your care at that time.

 Foster Carers spend a lot of time caring for others, but often don’t do enough to look after themselves, which can lead to ‘burnout’.
 Respite provides Foster Carers with some time out from the demands of the parenting and caring role, to prevent burnout and ensure stability for the child or young person’s placement.
 Respite also has benefits for the child or young person, as Case Workers can organise services or activities that interest the child or young person such as recreational camps, music classes, vacation care or after-school care.

 Your Case Worker or Foster Carer Support Officer will speak to you about planning respite care to suit your needs and the needs of the children and young people in your care.
-Planned respite also assists Veritas House to, where possible, utilise the same respite Foster Carer or contact worker from Veritas’ Non-Placement Support Service, so the child or young person can form a stable, positive relationship with them.
+Planned respite also assists Veritas House to, where possible, utilise the same respite Foster Carer or contact worker from Veritas’ Casework Support Services, so the child or young person can form a stable, positive relationship with them.